iPhone Food Photography Lighting Tips for Better Food Images

 Black Foam Boards

-HOW TO SET UP YOUR FOAM BOARDS
+HOW TO SET UP FOAM BOARDS FOR FOOD PHOTOGRAPHY

 3. Use a light stand and clamp your board to the light stand.